-A cellsize is needed for the merged layer.
-We will use the same one of the input ones.
-You do not need to know it in advance before calling the algorithm.
+Once the layers have been cropped, they can be merged using the Merge raster layers algorithm to know it in advance before calling the algorithm.
 Just click on the button in the right-hand size of the text field and you will have a dialog to enter small mathematical formulas, and a list of frequently used values, among them the cellsizes and bounding coordinates of all available layers.